ZekeAranyLucas/material-takehome/README.md

 this state is better kept explicitly under the caller's control instead of process global (like env vars) or thread local, so that we avoid future problems with multiple simultaneous calllers.

+NOTE: Java's working dir for the default file system is not fully mutable, so would clearly not meet the requirements of this exercise.

 # TODO : slim down devcontainers stuff

 # Try Out Development Containers: Java